memo-567/MeshCore-FAQ/README.md

 - Firmware repo: <https://github.com/ripplebiz/MeshCore>

 ### Q: How can I support MeshCore?
 **A:** Provide your honest feedback on GitHub and on AndyKirby's Discord server <http://discord.com/invite/H62Re4DCeD>.
 Spread the word of MeshCore to your friends and communities; help them get started with MeshCore.
-Support MeshCore development at <https://buymeacoffee.com/ripplebiz>.
+Support Scott's MeshCore development at <https://buymeacoffee.com/ripplebiz>.

+Support Liam Cottle's smartphone client development by unlocking the server administration wait gate with in-app purchase

+Support Rastislav Vysoky (recrof)'s flasher web site and the map web site development through [PayPal](https://www.paypal.com/donate/?business=DREHF5HM265ES&no_recurring=0&item_name=If+you+enjoy+my+work%2C+you+can+support+me+here%3A&currency_code=EUR) or [Revolut](https://revolut.me/recrof)

 ### Q: How do I build MeshCore firmware from source?
 **A:** See instructions here: